Park Lane: Traffic

 The road forms part of the London Inner Ring Road and is part of the London congestion charge zone's boundary.
 When the zone was extended westward in February 2007, Park Lane was designated as one of the "free through routes", on which vehicles could cross the zone during its hours of operation without paying the charge.
 The western extension was removed in January 2011.

 In November 2008, the mayor of London, Boris Johnson announced plans to build a tunnel beneath the street, allowing land to be released for development and green spaces.
 The traffic improvements and remodelling have diminished the appeal of Park Lane as a residential address since it became one of the busiest and noisiest roads in central London.
 In 2011, Johnson introduced spot fines for coaches idling on Park Lane.
 The widening of the road distanced the houses on the east side of Park Lane from Hyde Park itself, access to which is now by underpass.
-Despite the traffic noise the road is still upmarket, featuring five-star hotels (such as The Dorchester, the Grosvenor House Hotel and the InterContinental London Park Lane Hotel) and showrooms for several sports car models, including BMW, Aston Martin and Mercedes-Benz.
+Despite the traffic noise the road is still upmarket, featuring five-star hotels (such as The Dorchester, the JW Marriott Grosvenor House Hotel and the InterContinental London Park Lane Hotel) and showrooms for several sports car models, including BMW, Aston Martin and Mercedes-Benz.

+During the Covid-19 pandemic, some of the lanes for normal motor traffic on the northbound side were converted into a bidirectional cycle lane and a bus lane.
+Initially this left only one lane for normal motor traffic for the most part of the road, although later an additional general traffic lane was added at the northern section.
+Although installed initially as a temporary measure, the arrangement has now been made permanent.
+Coach parking on the same side has also been added more recently, which had initially been removed for the temporary arrangements.